oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Reliability and Durability
         - Data replicated across three AZs in a region
         - Same-region or cross-region replication
+      - Storage
+        - Max size is 5TB
+      - Strongly consistent
+        - After a successful write of a new object, or an overwrite or delete of an existing object, any subsequent read request immediately receives the latest version of the object
+      - Event Notifications
+        - Events can happen in your S3 bucket, for example, a new object is created, removed, restored, or replicated
+        - You want to be able to react to all these events.
+You can create rules which you can use to filter by object names
   - ### _Data Freshness_
     - Considering your data freshness when selecting your storage system components
       - Place hot data in cache (Elasticache or DAX) or NoSQL (DynamoDB)